-To Regent's University London Regent's is London's only independent, not-for-profit university, with a highly cosmopolitan community, based in royal Regent's Park and Marylebone.
+Regent's is London's only independent, not-for-profit university, with a highly cosmopolitan community, based in royal Regent's Park.

 Set in the heart of the UK's vibrant capital, Regent's is a superb place in which to live and study, just minutes away from all that this world-class city has to offer.
 With 11 majors to choose from on our Liberal Studies programme, you can gain the diverse knowledge and skills to stand out from more traditional university graduates.

-Visit our beautiful central London campus and find out what Regent's can offer you. regents.ac.uk/visit
+Visit our beautiful central London campus and find out what Regent's can offer you.

+regents.ac.uk/visit